It’s become predictable: every year or so there is a flurry of commentary about the decline or end of blogging.

 One can readily ascertain the right balance for one’s audience by tracking and analyzing the popularity of various posts.
-Such metrics are available from WordPress, Google Webmaster Tools, Google Analytics, and other sources.
+Such metrics are available from WordPress, Google Search Console, Google Analytics, and other sources.

 The technology of blog posts is conducive to creating posts that serve as ongoing resources.
 One can edit, reorient, and repurpose posts for changing circumstances.
 Conspicuous exemplars of this approach include James Altucher of the eponymous blog, and Maria Popova of the invariably interesting Brain Pickings site.